Practice Tips

 Informed consent should be obtained for all major therapeutic and diagnostic procedures which carry potential risks.
 Procedures/treatments requiring consent include but are not limited to:

-- Major radiologic and/or imaging procedures which include contrast media
+• Major radiologic and/or imaging procedures that include contrast media

-- Medications or other treatments that have a potential for significant side effects
+• Medications or other treatments that have potential for significant side effects

 Anesthesia providers should have a discussion with the patient and obtain a separate written informed consent form for the use of anesthesia.

-It is the physician’s responsibility to obtain the informed consent from his/her patient.
+It is the physician’s responsibility to obtain informed consent from their patient.
 Hospital or office staff may assist in obtaining documentation of the consent in accordance with the organization’s policies and procedures.

 Capacity to Consent

-If it is determined that the patient is not competent to make healthcare decisions, consent may be obtained from a surrogate decision-maker.
+If it is determined that the patient is not competent or lacks the capacity to make healthcare decisions, consent may be obtained from a surrogate decision-maker.
 These could include:

 The informed consent discussion should include the following information: